TileDB-Inc/TileDB-BioImaging/spec/specification.md

 ## API
 The core functions of the initial API are:

-* Support storage of Biomedical imaging datasets in TileDB array groups.
+* Support storage of Biomedical imaging datasets stored as OME-Zarr or OME-Tiff files, in TileDB array groups.
 * Simple access to dataset/collection properties.